Pence reaffirms US-Australia alliance after Trump spat

+"President Trump has made it clear that we'll honor the agreement — that doesn't mean we admire the agreement," Pence said during a joint press conference with Turnbull.

-The fallout has strained the typically cozy alliance between the U.S. and Australia.
-A majority of Australians view Trump unfavorably, and some critics of the president have urged Australia to distance itself from the U.S. in favor of stronger ties with China.
+The fallout over the deal has strained the typically cozy alliance between the U.S. and Australia.
+A majority of Australians view Trump unfavorably, and some critics of him have urged Australia to distance itself from the U.S. in favor of stronger ties with China.
 Turnbull has resisted pressure to choose between the two countries, both of which are considered vital allies; the U.S. is Australia's most important security partner, while China is its most important trading partner.

-The affection Australia and the U.S. usually share for each other is rooted in decades of cooperation on defense, intelligence and trade.
+Pence's visit Down Under, part of his 10-day, four-country trip to the Pacific Rim, is widely viewed as an effort to smooth over relations with Australia.
+Indeed, the vice president seemed determined to reassure Australia of its importance to the U.S., noting as he stood next to Turnbull on the shores of Sydney Harbour: "It's always heartening to stand beside a friend, and I do so today."

+Both leaders also repeatedly cited the nations' long history of military cooperation.
 Australia has fought alongside the U.S. in every major conflict since World War I, and is one of the largest contributors to the U.S.-led military campaign in Iraq and Syria.

-The country is also part of the "Five Eyes" intelligence-sharing program with the U.S., along with Canada, Britain and New Zealand.
+"I trust that my visit here today on my very first trip to the Asia Pacific as vice president of the United States and the president's plans to travel to this region this fall are a strong sign of our enduring commitment to the historic alliance between the people of the United States of America and the people of Australia," Pence said.

+Pence and Turnbull said they were aligned in their opinion that China should use its leverage with North Korea to de-escalate the nuclear threat from Pyongyang.
+Pence said the U.S. believes that it will be possible to achieve its objective of ending North Korea's nuclear program peacefully, largely with the help of China.

 Earlier Saturday, Pence met with Governor-General Peter Cosgrove, who said the relationship between the countries is as strong as it was since "the first time we saw each other on the battlefield in 1919."
 Cosgrove said the alliance that began during World War I started an "unbreakable relationship."